 - Ways to use skills, knowledge, and enthusiasm for primary care outside of the traditional practice boundaries.

 - New knowledge, skills, and competences.
 For example, in critical appraisal, leadership and the use of quality improvement techniques.

 - An increased understanding of system leadership, and clinical skills and knowledge related to population health.

 The programme is intended to be flexible.
 Hence the following options are available.

 GP Based GP Fellowships are based mainly in a general practice or primary care setting.
-The GP Fellowship should usually include a minimum of four clinical sessions per week, and two sessions of professional development per week.
-The GP Fellow will study a formal academic qualification.
+The GP Fellowship should usually include a three to four clinical sessions per week, and one to two sessions of professional development per week.
+The GP Fellow will study a formal academic qualification and relevant portfolio work.

-Integrated GP Fellowship with Canterbury Christ Church University (CCCU) – HEE KSS has developed a model Integrated GP Fellowship with colleagues in London and CCCU which provides a Postgraduate Certification in Healthcare Practice.
+Integrated GP Fellowship with Canterbury Christ Church University (CCCU) – the KSS Primary Care School has developed a model Integrated GP Fellowship in association with colleagues in London and CCCU which provides a Postgraduate Certification in Healthcare Practice.
 This option offers a particular focus on urgent / emergency care, frailty and surviving cancer.